Israa-khaled/Israa-khaled.github.io/content/teaching/python/index.md

 ![Normalized array factor](/uploads/pattern_beta.jpg)

 During my work, I found that the $\beta_{k,u}$ metric is crucial for estimating inter-user interference using only the spatial directions $\vec{\Theta}_{1,k}$.
+This metric accounts for both the angular distance and the beamwidth, which depend on the steering angle and the number of antennas.
 Based on this metric, I developed user clustering algorithms for scenarios where the base station applies either digital or hybrid beamforming using only the estimated spatial directions.

 ## For more details, please refer to my IEEE Access 2021 paper and Chapter 4 of my PhD thesis.